Types of Cloth Diapers

 Snappis are three legged plastic devices that fasten cloth diapers by grabbing the fabric with tiny teeth.
 Two legs are used to fasten the diaper horizontally and the third keeps the fabric from drooping in the front.
 Snappis are often used in place of diaper pins because they can be applied without worry about poking the child.
 Snappis do wear out over time and should be tested prior to each use.

 "Soaker" can refer to two separate cloth diapering products.
 Often it refers to the middle layer in cloth diapers that absorbs wetness.
-An absorbent soaker can be contour, trifold, or true.
-The term "soaker" can also refer to a pull on style of diaper cover.
+An absorbent soaker can be contour or trifold.
+The term "soaker" can also refer to a pull on style of diaper cover, especially those made of wool.

 Trifold inserts and soakers are rectangles of absorbent fabric serged on all four sides and folded into thirds for use.
 Trifold inserts are stuffed into pocket diapers to provide absorbency.
 Some trifold inserts are large enough to be folded and laid into a cover like a prefold.
 Trifold soakers may be laid into cloth diapers or have snaps in the middle section to snap into a diaper body.
 Some trifold soakers have microfleece, suedecloth, or another fabric on the sections that touch baby's skin.
 Both trifold inserts and soakers unfold in the wash for thorough cleaning and quick drying.